 Life Cycle of Thread in OS

 A process is divided into several light-weight processes, each light-weight process is said to be a thread.
-The thread has a program counter that keeps the tracks of which instruction to execute next, if process registers, which hold its current working variables.
+The thread has a program counter that keeps the track of which instruction to execute next, if process registers, which hold its current working variables.
 It has a stack which contains the executing thread history.
 The life cycle of thread is Born state, Ready state, Running state, Blocked State, Sleep, Dead.

 Example of Thread: